HelloYeew/workflow-setup/README.md

 - [Windows 10 Media Control Overlay](https://www.getmusicbee.com/addons/plugins/98/windows-10-media-control-overlay/) : Integrate your music player with Windows 10 Media Control Overlay.
 (You can use this on Windows 11 too.)
 - [User Cosmetics](https://www.getmusicbee.com/addons/plugins/358/musicbee-usercosmetics/) : Add your cool profile to your MusicBee.

+## MacBook specific tool and setup

+Since in MacBook there is a lot of good tool and more setup that's why I seperate my MacBook setup to [this repository](https://github.com/HelloYeew/macbook-setup).

 ## Other tools

 - [Termius](https://termius.com/) : Easy for make your SSH connection less tedious and cross-platform.